Norwegian Police Service: Jurisdiction and capabilities

 The police have a series of functions related to public management, such as the issuing of passports and national identity cards, firearms licenses, police certificates, permissions for lotteries and withdrawal of driving licenses, approval of security guard companies and bouncers, recommendations to municipal councils for issuing alcohol sales licenses, approval of second-hand shops and arrangements which are otherwise unlawful, dealing with unowned dogs and animals in the care of people sentenced unsuitable to hold animals.

 The police also have the responsibility for prisoner transport during detention, including transport to and from court.
 The police serve as border guards for the outer border of the Schengen Area.
-The busiest are Oslo Airport, Gardermoen, which has 130 man-years tied to it, Storskog on the Russian border and Sandefjord Airport, Torp.
-These are the only borders with designated border employees—all other are manned with regular officers.
+The busiest are Oslo Airport, Gardermoen, which has 130 person-years tied to it, Storskog on the Russian border and Sandefjord Airport, Torp.
+These are the only borders with designated border employees—all other are staffed with regular officers.
 The police is not responsible for customs, which is the responsibility of the Norwegian Customs and Excise Authorities.
 Norway participates in a series of international police cooperation, such as Interpol, Europol, the Schengen Information System, Frontex, and the Baltic Sea Task Force on Organized Crime.
 Norway also has a close cooperation with the other Nordic police forces.
 The Norwegian Police Service occasionally participates in international operations.

 In 2011 the police force had 746,464 assignments, the most common with 180,000 assignments being investigation cases, such as reported deaths, controls and reports of motor vehicle theft.
 This was followed by traffic assignments, public disturbance of peace, animal cases, theft, private disturbance of peace, and sickness and psychiatry.
 Seventy-five percent of assignments are solved with a single patrol, while ninety percent are solved with one and two.
 In armed situations only twenty percent are solved with a single patrol.
 In 2010 the Norwegian Police Service had 13 billion Norwegian krone in costs, of which seventy percent was used on wages.
-It employed 13,493 man-years, or 1.6 man-years per 1000 residents.
+It employed 13,493 person-years, or 1.6 person-years per 1000 residents.
 There were 394,137 reported offenses, or 81.1 per 1000 people, of which 46 percent were solved.
 There were 5,399 debt settlements, 226,491 applications for writ of execution, 195,345 immigration cases and 4,615 forced returns.